shawnbrown/datatest/docs/index.rst

 for the tidying process, automate checklists, log discrepancies, and measure progress.

-(If you're already familiar with the package, you might want to skip to the :ref:`list of assert methods <assert-methods>`.)
+To use datatest effectively, users should be familiar with Python's standard `unittest <http://docs.python.org/library/unittest.html>`_ library and with the data they want to test.
+This said, testing data isn't the same as testing software---please see :doc:`intro` for examples.
+(If you're already familiar with datatest, you might want to skip to the :ref:`list of assert methods
+<assert-methods>`.)

 ********